friendlyantz/friendlyantz/README.md

 <h1 align="center">🤠 G'Day!
 I'm Anton</h1>

 <p align="center">
 I'm a fullstack software engineer, based in Melbourne, Australia.
-I am switching into tech after more than a decade in Civil Engineering and Project Management consulting - I rediscovered my passion and living the dream now, building digital products using Lean Design principles.
+I am switching into tech after more than a decade in Civil Engineering and Project Management consulting - I rediscovered my passion and living the dream now, building digital products and hoping to make the world a better place.
 </p>
 <p align="center">
-When I'm not coding find me taking photos or trying to send my kite at the nearest beach
+When I'm not coding find me taking photos or trying to send my kite at the nearest kitesurfing spot
 </p>

 <div align="center">